 August 31st – Eat Outside Day

-This day encourages people to go outdoors, socialise, and eat good food.
+This day encourages people to go outdoors, socialize, and eat good food.

 Take your kids out to a local restaurant.
 Or pack a picnic lunch and enjoy it with family in the park.
 You can also grill outside in the garden or the yard.